Putteri11/CarND-Vehicle-Detection/writeup_template.md

 Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:

-### Here are six frames and their corresponding heatmaps:
+### Here are seven frames and their corresponding heatmaps:

 ![alt text][image7]

-### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all six frames:
+### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all seven frames:
 ![alt text][image8]

 ### Here the resulting bounding boxes are drawn onto the last frame in the series: